コンテンツにスキップ

 -I heard that FAS took inspiration from sister cities in the United States.

-Sugimoto : When the current mayor, Tsuneo Suzuki, visited our sister city, Miami Beach, he visited a local art center and found an artist who was working there as a resident.
+Sugimoto : When the current mayor, Tsuneo Suzuki, visited our sister city Miami Beach, he visited a local art center and found an artist who was working there as a resident.
 Fujisawa City did not originally have an art museum or museum, so we wanted to create a facility in Fujisawa where we could interact with these young artists, and we decided to create an art facility with the establishment of a residence room as one of the concepts.
 I think it is a special place where you can't find an exhibition room and a studio for resident artists side by side.
 The three pillars are open studios, exhibitions, and events in the workshop room.

 -Have there been any efforts to create a contemporary art facility before?

 Sugimoto : I think the first time Fujisawa City seriously dealt with contemporary art was in 2014 when it featured young artists in a project called "Fujisawa City 30 Days Art Museum" held annually at the Civic Gallery.
-Until then, it featured famous deceased artists and architects with ties to Fujisawa, but this time it was an attempt to have seven young artists with ties to the city create and exhibit works inspired by the "Enoshima Ukiyo-e" owned by Fujisawa City.
+Until then, it featured famous deceased artists and architects with ties to Fujisawa, but this time it was an attempt to have seven young artists with ties to the city create and exhibit works inspired by "Enoshima Ukiyo-e" owned by Fujisawa City.
 I think this exhibition was also one of the triggers.

 fig2